Empathy and Struggle

 I took a shower and maybe it was the change in temperature, but my lower abdomen distended again, and currently it even hurts more than last night.
 Very painful to remain standing up straight.
 Feels better laying down, with my knees to the left.

 Positive self talk is excellent, at times, but sometimes I need to just keep it real.
 Sometimes pain is NOT “discomfort.”
 Sometimes pain means standing upright is difficult, because it pulls on all the tissues that are painfully swollen.
 Sometimes curling on my left side into the fetal position will lessen that pain.
-Sometimes making a blog entry like this makes to me feel better, because it just brings the experience out into the open as a fact, and not just a story I am narrating to myself in my head.
+Sometimes making a blog entry like this makes me feel better, because it just brings the experience out into the open as a fact, and not just a story I am narrating to myself in my head.

 I Only Know What is Normal For Me